charlesreid1-com/charlesreid1-ansible/docs/ansible_playbooks.md

         base.yml
 ```

-To run on Digital Ocean, specify the config file:
+To run on Digital Ocean:

 ```plain
 ANSIBLE_CONFIG="do.cfg" \